fru-io/ddev-apis/README.md

 ## Develop:

-This repository contains protobuf files which define and generate API's and documentation for API's.
-For more information about developing protobuf3 API's see the language guide here:
+This repository contains protobuf files which define and generate APIs and documentation for APIs.
+For more information about developing protobuf3 APIs see the language guide here:

 https://developers.google.com/protocol-buffers/docs/proto3